 Full implementation of LED technology will significantly reduce the City's streetlight energy consumption and will help further the City's Eco-City goals.
-The upgrade to LED streetlight technology is a goal in the City's Environmental Action Plan.
+The upgrade to LED streetlights is a goal in the City's Environmental Action Plan.

-Environmental Action Plan 2040
+EXTERNAL OR INTERNAL ADOPTED PLAN OR RECOMMENDATION Environmental Action Plan 2040